Everything you need

 How much must I pay in interest?

-There’s a maximum interest rate that money lenders can charge you, and that’s 4% monthly or 48% per annum.
+There’s a maximum interest rate that legalised money lenders in Singapore can charge you, and that’s 4% monthly or 48% per annum.

-Interest rates are calculated based on your loan amount using a reducing interest rate.
-That means that your monthly interest amount is calculated based on the principal amount remaining on your loan at the end of every month.
+Licensed money lenders utilise the reducing balance method to calculate the interest charges on your loan sum.
+This means that your monthly interest amount is calculated based on your outstanding principal loan amount at the end of every month.

-Say you were to take a $5,000 loan with a repayment period of 6 months, and a monthly reducing balance interest rate of 3%.
+Say you were to take a $5,000 loan with a 6-month repayment period, and a monthly reducing balance interest rate of 2%.

 Here’s an example of how much you would have to pay in interest:

-When comparing interest rates among different lenders, you may find that some offer interest-free loans.
+When comparing interest rates among different legal money lenders in Singapore, you may find that some offer interest-free loans.
 Do be careful as there is no free lunch in the world.
 You might end up paying high fees even with 0% interest rates.

-Searching for a licensed money lender with low interest rates?
+Searching for a licensed money lender online with low interest rates?

-What other fees might I be charged by private money lenders?
+What other fees might I be charged by private local money lenders?

-A money lender also has legal limits to processing fees.
+A trusted money lender in Singapore also has legal limits to processing fees.

 You may also be charged processing fees when your loan is granted to you, not exceeding 10% of your principal loan amount.